 Eight Testing High Schools—Take the SHSAT to Apply

-You can apply to the other eight specialized high schools by taking the Specialized High Schools Admissions Test (SHSAT).
-These eight testing schools are:
+During the registration and testing periods, you can apply to the other eight Specialized High Schools by taking the Specialized High Schools Admissions Test (SHSAT).
+These schools are:

 - The Bronx High School of Science